-At the UA Libraries we welcome everyone and every perspective—those that challenge us, motivate us to learn, and broaden our worldview.
-Diversity is one our five core values and we are proud to have been in the forefront of diversity efforts on campus for several years.
+At the University of Arizona Libraries, we welcome everyone and every perspective—those that challenge us, motivate us to learn, and broaden our worldview.
+Diversity is one our five core values, and we're proud to have been in the forefront of diversity and inclusivity efforts on campus for several years.
 We're committed to doing our part every day.

 We strive to ensure: